 As part of the Bacteria metabolism it breathes out electrons to the anode and through the electrical connection they are passed to the cathode to complete the electrical circuit.
 You can visualize this like a battery.

 Those were examples of the methods used to generate electricity from waste and you can see it is a research in progress because of the value those method bring forth.
 4NEW opting for waste-energy means they are here to stay for the longest possible period.
 They have really come a long way. they have recently published a video of one of the plants and described how the plant will operate.
-The two operating Waste to Energy power plants currently generate ~ 10 megawatts per hour.
+4New have secured a deal for 2 operating Waste to Energy plants which currently generate 10 MW per hour.

 The thought that is likely to circulate in your head now is; “that is great but what is that has to do with blockchain?”
 That’s what we are going to talk about next: